tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 6.3 Considerations for Test Execution (normative)

-Many Tests invoke external `bdq:sourceAuthorities`, some of these are downloadable vocabulary files, others are web services with changing data.
+Many Tests invoke external `bdq:sourceAuthorities`.
+Some of these `bdq:sourceAuthorities` are downloadable vocabulary files, others are web services with changing data.

 Implementations of Tests SHOULD locally cache the results of calls to remote web services, particularly if they operate on a sequence of `bdqffdq:SingleRecords` instead of operating on distinct values of `bdqffdq:InformationElements`.
 Data sets typically contain many repeated values, and remote web services SHOULD NOT be subject to repeated requests using the same question.